 Denise had twisted ‘I dare you’ streak.
 She loved reminding me of the day she snatched my car keys, dropped them into her bra and dared me to do something about it.
 This was way over the top for her, making it consistent with her personality, because she knew I could not resist a dare.
 On the other hand, I was not going to be baited into digging into her bra.
 She knew this would leave me stuck with a ripping dilemma.

-We were right in front of my home and my dad walked out just in time to see me try to solve the problem by picking her up, turning her upside down and shaking her violently up and down to try and dislodge my keys.
-I learned how tough a bra could be because I could not shake her enough to retrieve my keys, but we laughed for years over that stunt.
+We were right in front of my home and my dad walked out just in time to find me trying to solve the problem by turning her upside down and shaking her violently to try and dislodge my keys.
+I learned how tough a bra could be because I could not shake her enough to shake my target loose, but we laughed for years over that stunt.
+My dad wisely, just shook his head and went back inside smiling.

 Between the long talks, walks, wrestling, sharing books, under the table food fights at Camp Caz or leading our group into mischief and unforgettable memories with both pillows and mud, Denise was that friend who you often wondered exactly how she was still alive and how glad you were that she was.